fluent/fluent-bit-perf/README.md

 # Fluent Bit Performance Test Tools

 [Fluent Bit](https://fluentbit.io) is a fast and lightweight log processor.
-As part of our continuous development and testing model, we are creating specific tools to test performance under different data load scenarios.
+As part of our continuous development and testing model, we provide specific tools to test performance under different data load scenarios.

 The objective of our performance tooling is to gather the following insights: